dianamn/gallery-images/readme.txt

 == Changelog ==

+= 2.2.1 =
+* 1) We have added 3 new effects to galleries.
+* 2) We have added album functionality supporting 8 adanced views and options.

 = 2.2.0 =
 * 1) Fixed the issue in Content Slider where after clicking Ratings LikeDislike,Hearts options slider would stop.